 They’ll glide over the water with their eyes and beaks angled downwards so that they can spot the little ripples that signify prey.
 When they locate a school of fish, they’ll give a whistle to the others, and all of the blue footed boobies will plunge into the water together like synchronized swimmers.

-Check out this huge group of blue footed boobies diving in perfect harmony:
+Huge groups of blue footed boobies diving in perfect harmony.

-As you can see, it’s a spectacular sight!
+As you’ll see below, it’s a spectacular sight!
 The boobies can hurdle down from altitudes of 80 – 100 feet or more, hitting the water at speeds of 60 miles per hour.
 Once they’re in the water, they can dive an additional 80 feet to chase their panicked prey.

 When they catch the fish, they swallow them whole.
 Blue footed boobies don’t have teeth, so they can’t chew.
 This is why they target small fish like anchovies and sardines.